-If GS received an order from a retail client that included a specific instruction or specific instructions in relation to the handling and execution of the entire order or a particular aspect or aspects of an order (including selecting a particular execution venue, executing at a particular price or time or through the use of a particular strategy) then, subject to GS's legal and regulatory obligations, GS executed the retail client's order in accordance with that specific instruction.
+If GS received an order from a retail client that includes a specific instruction or specific instructions in relation to the handling and execution of the entire order or a particular aspect or aspects of an order (including selecting a particular execution venue, executing at a particular price or time or through the use of a particular strategy) then, subject to GS' legal and regulatory obligations, GS executed the retail client's order in accordance with that specific instruction.
 Where the specific instruction covered only a portion of an order (for example, as to the choice of execution venue), and GS had discretion over the execution of other elements of the order, then GS continued to be subject to the best execution obligation in respect of the elements of the order that were not covered by the client's specific instruction.

-7. Topic 7: an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under RTS 27
+7. Topic 7: an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under RTS 27;

-GS had in place post execution supervisory monitoring procedures which use market data, where available, to assess client transactions against relevant market prices and benchmarks.
-For products with no observable external market data other criteria are used to benchmark client transactions for monitoring purposes.
-This monitoring was undertaken on a manual basis in accordance with internal monitoring policies and procedures.
-As part of its overall best execution monitoring framework and on-going assessment of execution venues utilised, GS may also have taken account of information published under RTS 27 by those execution venues (if applicable) alongside data sources used as part of its systematic best execution monitoring arrangements.
+GS has in place post-execution supervisory monitoring procedures which use market data, where available, to assess client transactions against relevant market prices and benchmarks.
+For products with no observable external market data other criteria were used to benchmark client transactions for monitoring purposes.
+This monitoring is undertaken on a manual basis in accordance with internal monitoring policies and procedures.